phasebook/phasebook/README.md

     python phasebook.py -i reads.fa -t 8 -p ont -g large -x
 ```

+One could also run `phasebook` on HPC when handling with very large genomes, such as human genome.
+Please see the shell script `run_phasebook_on_hpc.sh` for the details.

 ## Possible issues during installation (optional)

 - If `g++` version of the system is not satisfied, one could try this to install: